xeolabs/scenejs/README.markdown

 On the inside, SceneJS is a fast draw list that's optimised for things like fast redraw and picking, while on the outside it's a convenient JSON-based scene graph API that easy to hook into the rest of the application stack.

 SceneJS is a lean rendering kernel which omits functionality such as physics and visibility culling.
-However, since it's very efficient to update the states of objects, it's therefore practical to integrate your choice of third-party toolkits for these tasks, such as TweenJS, JSBullet and jsBVH.
+However, since it's very efficient to update the states of objects, it's therefore practical to integrate your choice of third-party toolkits for these tasks, such as [https://github.com/gskinner/TweenJS](TweenJS), [https://github.com/CasperPas/JSBullet](JSBullet) and [https://github.com/imbcmdth/jsBVH](jsBVH).

 ![Tron Tank Demo](http://scenejs.org/images/tron-tank.jpg)